zebulonsmith/PSADT4Plaster/README.md

-# PSADT4Plaster
+# PSADT4Plaster - 4.0.6
 This repo contains a Plaster template for PSADT 4 as well as some "helper" scripts that can be used for building ADT packages.

 The goal is to make it easy to standardize app packaging processes and reduce development time.
+Instead of running New-ADTTemplate and then editing the same values every time, we can build a standardized template with Plaster and reference it instead.

 Before using this module, ensure that you're familiar both with the [Powershell App Deploy Toolkit](https://psappdeploytoolkit.com/) and [Plaster module](https://github.com/PowerShellOrg/Plaster).

 # How it Works
-The included Plaster template will copy the contents of the PSADT (Currently version 4.0.3) and make edits to config.psd1 and Invoke-AppDeployToolkit.ps1 as defined in the Plaster invocation.
+The included Plaster template will copy the contents of the PSADT and make edits to config.psd1 and Invoke-AppDeployToolkit.ps1 as defined in the Plaster invocation.

 All of the configuration options in config.psd1 have been defined in the template and can be easily modified as needed.